Abacetus evulsus

 Abacetus evulsus is a species of ground beetle in the subfamily Pterostichinae.
 It was described by Peringuey in 1904.

 Taxonomy and Phylogeny

-The species name evulsus is from Latin meaning 'root out'.
+The species name evulsus is from Latin meaning 'rooted out'.

 The holotype specimen was collected by Sheppard with the collection date on the 12 July 1903.
 A paratype was also collected by Sheppard on the 1 July 1903.
 The South African Museum also holds a further three undesignated specimens.

 Distribution and habitat

 The species was originally collected from Beira in the Sofala province in Mozambique.
 No other locations are known.